peterdev22/dotfiles/README.md

 #### skhdrc-new - simple, no focus controls, wasd movement
 - `w, a, s, d` for swappping windows around
 - `shift + a` or `d` for changing displays
+- `t` to detach window from yabai management
 - `f` for fullscreen
 - `q` for switching modes between bsp and stack